 Shugayrat – Gabr El Bint

-Visibility: Up to 30 meters (98 feet)
+Visibility: up to 30m (98 feet)

 Best enjoyed as a drift dive, Shugayrat is a site you’ll visit by boat (usually from Dahab) and is suitable to Open Water Divers (assuming you stay above 18m/60ft).
 It’s named after the large fan corals on site, with “shugayrat” meaning “little trees” in Arabic.
 After the boat entry, you’ll descend down a fairly steep slope ending at 16 meters (52 feet) and meet a sandy shelf.
 The ascent back up the wall is the highlight of the dive, peppered with large gorgonian fans, huge table corals and vibrant soft corals.
-Regular visitors here include glass fish, hawksbill turtles and milkfish!
+Additionally, regular visitors here include glass fish, hawksbill turtles and milkfish!

 Recommended PADI courses: Open Water Diver, Drift Diver